zhenglong1603/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaning how to access the help page.
+Shows a message explaining how to access the help page.

 ![help message](images/helpMessage.png)

 Format: `help`

-### Adding a person: `add`
+### Adding a patient: `add`

-Adds a person to Klinix.
+Adds a patient to Klinix.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL ic/NRIC b/BIRTHDATE a/ADDRESS [t/TAG]…​`

 <box type="tip" seamless>

-**Tip:** A person can have any number of tags (including 0)
+**Tip:** A patient can have any number of tags (including 0)
 </box>

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com ic/S0123456A b/10/10/2000 a/John street, block 123, #01-01`
 * `add n/Betsy Crowe t/friend e/betsycrowe@example.com ic/S9876543B b/01/01/1990 a/Newgate Prison p/1234567 t/criminal`

-### Listing all persons : `list`
+### Listing all patients : `list`

-Shows a list of all persons in Klinix.
+Shows a list of all patients in Klinix.

 Format: `list`

-### Editing a person : `edit`
+### Editing a patient : `edit`

-Edits an existing person in Klinix.
+Edits an existing patient in Klinix.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [ic/NRIC] [b/BIRTHDATE] [a/ADDRESS] [t/TAG]..​`

 parameters:
-* `INDEX`: The index of the person in the displayed list.
+* `INDEX`: The index of the patient in the displayed list.
 It must be a positive integer.
-* `NAME`: (Optional) The name of the person.
+* `NAME`: (Optional) The name of the patient.
 It should not be blank.
-* `PHONE`: (Optional) The phone number of the person.
+* `PHONE`: (Optional) The phone number of the patient.
 It should be a valid phone number.
-* `EMAIL`: (Optional) The email of the person.
+* `EMAIL`: (Optional) The email of the patient.
 It should be a valid email address.
-* `NRIC`: (Optional) The NRIC of the person.
+* `NRIC`: (Optional) The NRIC of the patient.
 It should be a valid NRIC number.
-* `BIRTHDATE`: (Optional) The birthdate of the person.
+* `BIRTHDATE`: (Optional) The birthdate of the patient.
 It should be a valid date in the format `dd-MM-yyyy`.
-* `ADDRESS`: (Optional) The address of the person.
+* `ADDRESS`: (Optional) The address of the patient.
 It should not be blank.
-* `TAG`: (Optional) The tag of the person.
+* `TAG`: (Optional) The tag of the patient.

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the patient at the specified `INDEX`.
+The index refers to the index number shown in the displayed patient list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the patient will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the patient’s tags by typing `t/` without specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st patient to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd patient to be `Betsy Crower` and clears all existing tags.

-### Locating persons by name: `find`
+### Locating patients by name: `find`

-Finds persons whose names contain any of the given keywords.
+Finds patients whose names contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`